google-home/smart-home-nodejs/README.md

 demonstrate the user experience when controlling their lights with your action.

-An example of a Smart Home IoT cloud engine is stored in `smart-home-provider/cloud`.
+An example of a Smart Home IoT cloud engine is stored in `smart-home-provider`.
 This consists of both the main `smart-home-provider-cloud.js` main web service, as well as the web portal used to interact with virtual devices in `frontend/`. `smart-home-provider-cloud.js` is the entry point to the Node.js Express app that runs the IoT cloud service,